flaviusb/fantasy-cpu-emulator/README.md

 No, I have got part of the Jackfruit chip working, but not any of the other chips or any of the emulation of other hardware.

+There is an assembler binary distributed with this - `fantasy-assembler`.
+The fantasy emulator binary is just a stub so far.